emanlapaz/projectfishtank/README.md

 <img src="https://github.com/emanlapaz/projectfishtank/blob/main/images/new_dash.png" width=50% height=50%>

 On my web dashboard, I have 3 sets of buttons for the Light, Feed and Clean Switches.
 The LED widgets will light up corresponding to the switches toggled.
+The Feed and Clean Switch will hold the Alarm system and will not light up and capture an image when the fishtank lid is removed

 I also have Line Charts for the Water and Room Sensors and Bar charts to log in the Alarm Triggered function, Feed Log and the Cleaning Log.
 I have label widgets to show the date and time of the recent alarm trigger and labels showing the room and water status.

 Aside from the web dashboard, I also have a Blynk mobile app with the Swtiches and Charts.
 If a Blynk Event is Triggered, I will receive a push notification on my mobile phone.
 A critical event will sound an Alarm.

-DataStreams
+DataStreams:

+I used multiple datastreams to build my Blynk app.
+I used Integer, String and Enumerable for the data types.

 <img src="https://github.com/emanlapaz/projectfishtank/blob/main/images/datastreams.png" width=50% height=50%>

 Events

+The Events serves as the main notification function for this IOT project.
+I have set Alarm triggered function to Critical Event.
+This will push a notification to my mobile device (push notification plus alarm sound) when the alarm is tripped.
+There are also set events for the temperature sensors.

 <img src="https://github.com/emanlapaz/projectfishtank/blob/main/images/events.png" width=50% height=50%>